Nick Vyzas

 Nikolaos (Nick) Vyzas is a senior data platform engineer with more than two decades of experience designing, scaling, and operating mission-critical data systems.
 He has worked across ad-tech, fintech, gaming, telecoms, and other high-throughput environments where millions to billions of events per day, strict SLAs, and tight latency budgets are the norm.

-Nick’s work spans OLTP and analytics: large MySQL and MariaDB deployments (including Percona, Galera, Aurora, and ProxySQL), massive ClickHouse clusters, PostgreSQL, MongoDB, Cassandra, and distributed data pipelines built on Kafka and Python.
+Nick’s work spans OLTP, data analytics & AI: large MySQL and MariaDB deployments (including Percona, Galera, Aurora, and ProxySQL), massive ClickHouse clusters, PostgreSQL, MongoDB, Cassandra, and distributed data pipelines built on Kafka and Python.
+He also specializes in open-source AI solution stacks for production data and ML workloads.
 He has architected multi-region clusters, blue-green and zero-downtime migrations, high-volume ingestion and compaction frameworks, and observability stacks using Prometheus, Grafana, and OpenTelemetry.

 He spent five years as a core maintainer and release manager for ProxySQL, used in thousands of production environments, where he focused on performance, reliability, and safe rollout practices.
 Earlier roles at consulting and managed services companies put him on the front lines of incident response for hundreds of customer environments, from finance and e-commerce to utilities and large online platforms.